EDGENortheastern/owain_summative/README.md

 * create_count_plots - This function takes a dataframe and given list of columns and will create a plot containing a number of subplots whereby each subplot is a countplot, the counts within the plot are ranked so that the value that appears most is at the top of the chart.
 The columns must be valid column names of the dataframe and also must be strings as this chart isn't designed for int or float values.
 Finally, the chart is displayed to the user.

 * create_scatter_plots - This function takes a dataframe and three strings, the strings represent column names of the dataframe.
 The first two columns are the x and y axis and so must be numeric values, while the third is the hue of the chart, or colour of the dots, and so the data in this column must be a string.
 If all the conditions are met then a scatterplot is created with the data and its displayed to the user.

+#### How to run the code

+##### Packages
+To run the code you must first ensure that all the required libraries are installed, the libraries used in this project are listed below.

+* pandas - data manipulation library, which allows you to use data structures such as dataframes.
+Documentation found here: https://pandas.pydata.org/docs/

+* opendatasets - designed to download online sources from kaggle and google drive.
+Documentation found here: https://pypi.org/project/opendatasets/

+* glob - used for obtaining filenames from a folder.
+Documentation found here: https://docs.python.org/3/library/glob.html

+* django - library designed to enable you to build websites with python, in this project is is used for validating that url's are valid.
+Documentation found here: https://docs.djangoproject.com/en/4.1/

+* matplotlib - library designed for creating visualizations in python.
+Documentation found here: https://matplotlib.org/stable/index.html

+* seaborn - library designed for enhancing matplotlib vizualisations.
+Documentation found here: https://seaborn.pydata.org/tutorial.html

+* numpy - mathematical library which offers a number of mathematical functions as well as data structures such as matricies and arrays.
+Documentation found here: https://numpy.org/doc/stable/

+##### Running the notebook
+If all the packages are installed then the notebook can be run, it's designed so that the only required user inputs should be the username and key for the users kaggle account, if these are entered correctly then the rest of the notebook will run, displaying the charts to the user.

+The functions are designed to be able to handle other datasets and also be able to create different charts based on what is input into them, so the notebook can be customised to display differnt datasets from kaggle and also show different charts too.

+### Testing

+#### Unit testing
+In order to test the different functions the pytest package was used, this allows each individual function to be tested to make sure it outputs the required results and also doesnt allow invalid inputs